CharlesFabicki/Tic-Tac-Toe.Game/Tic-Tac-Toe Game AI version/Readme.md

 ## How to Play

-Tic-Tac-Toe is a two-player game where the objective is to get three of your symbols (either 'X' or 'O') in a row, column, or diagonal on the game board.
-Here's how you can play:
+1. Run the tictactoe.py script to start the game.

-- Player 'X' starts the game.
+2. The game window will appear, displaying a 3x3 grid of buttons.
-- Players take turns placing their symbol in an empty cell on the game board.
+3. You (Player X) and the AI (Player O) take turns to make a move by clicking on an empty cell.
-- The first player to get three of their symbols in a row, column, or diagonal wins.
+4. The game continues until one player wins or the board is full, resulting in a tie.
-- If the entire board is filled without a winner, the game ends in a tie.
+5. After the game concludes, you can click the "Play Again" button to start a new game.

 ## Features

-- **GUI Mode**: Play the game using a graphical user interface (GUI) for an interactive gaming experience.
+- **Graphical User Interface**: The game comes with a simple and intuitive GUI using Tkinter.
-- **Win Detection**: The game checks for a win or a tie and announces the result.
+- **Player vs AI**: Play against an AI opponent that makes random moves.
-- **Error Handling**: Prevents invalid moves in the GUI mode.
+- **Win/Tie Detection**: The game checks for a winning condition or a tie after each move.
-- **Restart**: Restart the game after a win or a tie.
+- **Play Again**: Easily start a new game with the "Play Again" button.

 ## Installation